aoinas/esp32-handbrake/README.md

 # esp32-handbrake
-Bluetooth handbrake which for now gets it's power from USB.
-So it is wired bluetooth handbrake for sim racing :)
+Software for simracing handbrake which uses potentiometer to read it's input and bluetooth to communicate with PC.